Nikhil210206/FitYou---Fit_Ai/README.md

 ## 📂 Project Structure

-The FitAi project follows a consolidated structure where both frontend (React) and backend (Flask) components reside primarily in the root directory, with dedicated folders for static assets, templates, and configurations.
+-The FitAi project follows a consolidated structure where both frontend (React) and backend (Flask) components reside primarily in the root directory, with dedicated folders for static assets, templates, and configurations.

 FitAi/
 ├── .github/                      # GitHub configurations for issue templates and workflows